 Alfred’s usual lunch was a roast beef sandwich with horseradish.
 Most of his life, he’d eaten that on white bread with the crusts cut off, but his doctor had all but twisted his arm over his diet and so now he ate it on multigrain with crusts and alfalfa sprouts.

 Today, though, today he was doing a thing that he rarely did, and that was eat out.
 He did this perhaps once a year and never happily.
-The great comfort of a regular lunch is never having to decide what to eat, but he had left his sandwich at home in the fridge, so it was eat out or go hungry.
-And eating out meant making a decision.
+The great comfort of a regular lunch is never having to decide what to eat — but he had left his sandwich at home in the fridge, so it was eat out or go hungry.

 Alfred leaned on the counter of his shop and chewed his lip.
 There was a food court in the South Hertling Mall, but that was far enough away that he felt justified in ruling it out.
 And both of the food outlets at the Mega Centre had been destroyed at the coming of the Pyramid.
 That left just two choices, Carol’s or the kebab shop.

-The nice thing about Carol's was that he could easily order a roast beef sandwich on multigrain bread with alfalfa sprouts, which would certainly please him no end.
-On the other hand, he felt in a disgruntled sort way that he if he was going out, he ought to eat something out of the everyday.
+The nice thing about Carol’s was that he could easily order a roast beef sandwich on multigrain bread with alfalfa sprouts, which would certainly please him no end.
+On the other hand, he felt in a disgruntled sort way that he if he was going out, he ought to eat something different to usual.
 He sighed the weary sigh of the tortured everyman ground down by the mundane horrors of life and trudged from his shop to have a meal that was slightly too greasy for his tastes.

-As he left, he noticed Fanaka's spooky girlfriend and hurried on, happy not to have to talk to her.
+As he left, he noticed Fanaka’s spooky girlfriend and hurried on, happy not to have to talk to her.
 She caused mixed emotions in him.
-On the one hand, when she turned up to share lunch with Fanaka, he found himself jealous that he had no one to eat with.
-It had been years since Alfred's marriage had collapsed.
-On the other hand, she scared the everliving bejeesus out of him.
+On the one hand, when she turned up to share lunch with Fanaka, he found himself jealous that Fanaka had someone to eat with.
+But on the other hand, she scared the everliving bejeesus out of him.
 He gave a friendly not in her direction and hurried on without waiting for a response.

 He took the long way around to the kebab shop, round past the Gulf of Carpet-aria and through the little gap between Hoonworld Auto and the health food shop.
 That way he missed going past the music store, for fear of a running into the proprietor Jemmy, and ending up on the receiving end of some interminable anecdote.
 And at last he found himself in front of the grim, foreboding façade of the kebab shop.